Air core transformers, also called antenna coils, are transformers used in electronic radio, radio transmission, and other communications systems.

-What makes Air Core Transformers Different from Other Types?
+How are Air Core Transformers Different from Other Transformers?

-- Cylindrical Air Core Transformers: The name of this type of transformer comes from the fact that the insulated copper wires are wound on a cylindrical, hollow, non-metallic structure.
-This nonmetallic structure provides a certain amount of mechanical support to the windings.
-The primary copper coils are tapped at certain places.
-The secondary winding is wound across the taps.
-The taps, as well as the hollow cylinder allows the flux to flow through the air within the hollow cylinder, as well as the air encapsulating the winding.
+- Cylindrical Air Core Transformers: Insulated copper wires are wound on a cylindrical, hollow, non-metallic structure which also provides mechanical support to the windings.
+Tapes are used at specific points when winding the primary coil, while “taps” are used to wind the secondary winding across.
+The hollow cylinder and the taps allow the flux to flow through the air within the hollow cylinder and air encapsulating the winding.

-- Toroidal Air Core Transformers: In this air core transformer form, insulated copper wires are wound around a non-metallic ring, usually made from tough plastic.
-The coil is wound around the ring’s periphery.
-In toroidal air core transformers, each coil winding is utilized separately.
-This ensures that the effect of stray couplings is minimal.
-For this reason, toroidal air core transformers are generally used in applications consisting of high frequencies.
-The primary to secondary winding ratio varies, and depends on the operation type and change in frequency.
+- Toroidal Air Core Transformers: In this type of air-core transformer form, insulated copper wires are wound around a non-metallic ring, usually made from rigid plastic.
+The coil is then wound around the ring’s periphery.
+In toroidal air-core transformers, each coil winding is utilized separately.
+Separate winding ensures that the effect of stray couplings is minimal.
+For this reason, toroidal air-core transformers are typically installed in high-frequency applications.
+The primary to secondary winding ratio depends on the type of operation and change in frequency.

-Air core antenna coils follow the same working principle of other transformers.
-However, their lack of cores make them the perfect solution for small portable radios, and other communication devices.
+It is now clear that air-core antenna coils follow the same working principle as other transformers.
+However, their lack of cores makes them the perfect solution for small portable radios and other communication devices.

 Since 1985, Shreejee Electronics has been a leading provider of reliable, high-performance air-core coils.
 We are committed to providing the highest quality audio solutions for our customers in a wide range of industries.
 Contact us today for an RFQ to see how Shreejee can help you in your projects.